lley154/fabric-block-explorer/README.md

 ```
 sudo docker-compose up
 ```
 The explorer (and postgressDB) docker images should run and there should not be any errors in the logging output.
-You should see at the end of the output something like:
+You should see near the end of the output something like:
 ```
 ...
 explorer.mynetwork.com      | [2024-02-13T15:34:54.340] [INFO] main - Please open web browser to access ：http://localhost:8080/